Does Apple really protect you from advertising surveillance?

 Apple is finally consistent with the policy it already applied on the web:

-• Tracking within the same App or on several Apps from the same company is considered legitimate by Apple, it remains possible.
+• Tracking within the same app, or across several apps from the same company, is considered legitimate by Apple and remains possible.

-On iOS, advertising monitoring has historically been facilitated by Apple, through the provision of a unique advertising identifier called IDFA.
-This identifier was enabled by default, iOS users could disable it if they wished:
+On iOS, advertising tracking has historically been facilitated by Apple through the provision of a unique advertising identifier called IDFA.
+This identifier was enabled by default, and iOS users could disable it if they wished:

 The default option is of utmost importance: few people change privacy settings (according to Adjust, only 20% of users deactivated the identifier).